Square

 Size 220 x 220 cm, 2017

 The depiction of a square is the symbol that finds an identification for itself while destroying it simultaneously.
 The square is a symbol, a figure that could be seen from the earliest times, where the first religions, that people followed and worshiped, came from.
-Any ornament that represented one or another belief have included a symbol of a square.
-Houses and temples, that were built, featured a symbol of a square or a cube, and thus included deep and eternal meanings in their appearance.
+Any ornament that represented one or another belief included a symbol of a square.
+Houses and temples, that were built, featured a symbol of a square or a cube and thus included deep and eternal meanings in their appearance.
 Senses could vary from religion to religion, from nationality to nationality, but the symbolism of the square in them has never had negative connotations, even though its meaning in culture was not always clear.

-If we take separately the essence of the square and consider it as a separate symbol, we will see that it either does not make sense at all, or has absolute meaning reflected in everything.
+If we take separately the essence of the square and consider it as a separate symbol, we will see that it either does not make sense at all or has absolute meaning reflected in everything.

 Square as balance, equality, healing, permanence, inviolability, stability, longevity, wisdom, intellect, rationality, unity, integration clarity, sincerity, morality, honor, uniqueness, honor, power, omnipotence, measure, balance, divine reason, absolute, four phases of ritual healing, four directions of the world, the center, the celestial pillar, the axis of the world, the femininity, earthly existence, reality ...
 A square is also a fixation of death as opposed to a dynamic cycle of life and movement.
 It combines the principles of static stability and integrity.